jlangch/venice/doc/readme/exceptions.md

 If *checked* exceptions are thrown in Venice they are immediately wrapped in a runtime exception before being thrown!

-If Venice catches a *checked* exception from a Java interop call it wraps it in a :RuntimeException before handling it by the catch block selectors!
+If Venice catches a *checked* exception from a Java Interop call it wraps it in a :RuntimeException before handling it by the catch block selectors!